philipsharp/afieldguidetoelephpants/CONTRIBUTING.md

 * By submitting a pull request you are agreeing to license your contribution by the same license as the rest of the guide (currently [CC:BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
-* Don't forget to add yourself to the list of contributors!

 ## Style Guide